emmyclau/CarND-Advanced-Lane-Lines/README.md

 ### Software pipeline to identify the lane boundaries
+Now that we have calibrated a camera and find the perspective transform matrix to transform the road to bird's eye view, we are ready to create a software pipeline to identify the lane boundaries.

 #### Step 3: Apply a distortion correction to raw images

 1. Use cv2.undistort() method to correct raw images from the camera.